 You have the perfect photo, full of vibrant colors and professional-grade sharpness.
-You even have the perfect spot in your home picked out to display it.
-You’re so excited and ready to print it!
-The only thing slowing you down is you’re not sure what to print it on.
-You’ve narrowed it down to two products, but aren’t totally sure what the difference is between acrylic photo prints and canvas prints, two popular art prints options.
+You even have the perfect spot in your home picked out to display your wall art.
+You're so excited and ready to print it!
+The only thing slowing you down is you're not sure what print option to go for.
+You've narrowed it down to two print types, but aren't totally sure what the difference is between acrylic photo prints and canvas prints, two popular art prints options.

 Posterjack Acrylic and Canvas Prints are both:

 - Made using premium-quality materials and our proprietary photo printing software which creates sharp, crisp prints at a large scale.

 - Built to last, using inks that have a fade-resistant rating of at least 100 years.

 - Handcrafted, custom pieces of photo art made in our Toronto-based workshop.

 - Easy to clean and can be wiped down using a damp cloth.